ioccc-src/winner/next/guidelines.md

 We **VERY MUCH LIKE** submissions that have some educational value.
 This does **NOT** mean that your submission should not be obfuscated but rather that the IOCCC has moved away from the idea of "spoilers".
 You should not encrypt or rot13 content in your `remarks.md` file.

+The above statement does not mean encryption/decryption tools will not win, nor does it mean that if you have such a submission that you could not encrypt some remarks (such as obfuscation details), but if you do so please put them in a separate file and indicate how to undo it.
+Please do **NOT** use any cipher to encrypt your `remarks.md`.

 It is **VERY MUCH** appreciated if your remarks have some educational value.
 And although educational value is not required, it is an